-Chemistry 4.0 Bookmark has been added
+Chemistry 4.0 has been saved

 Growth through innovation in a transforming world

 This new Deloitte study in collaboration with VCI shows how the chemicals industry is undergoing a huge transformation, where digitalization and the circular economy play a key role.
 The study also identified 30 trends which will be of importance to the chemical industry until 2030 with a focus on the key market in Belgium.

 Innovation champion.
 Strong exporter.
 The chemical industry in Belgium is a strong sector.
 But can this be sustained?

 The competitive environment in the chemical industry is in transition; producers in emerging and resource-rich countries are expanding their capacities and extending their focus to specialty chemicals which have previously often been supplied by Belgian exports.
 Old growth engines like globalization, specialization and focusing on the core business have reached their vertex.
 Additionally, new technologies are changing everyday life and the competitive environment deeply.
 Digitalization is increasing the pace of change in all industries and advances in biotechnology and additive manufacturing are changing the base of business in the chemical industry.
 Furthermore, the paradigm shift in demand structures and society´s objectives has long started.
 Increased demand for resource efficiency and environmental protection has had a tangible impact on customer preferences.
 The chemical industry faces fundamental challenges.